leonardoborges/octopress/source/_posts/2012-01-20-announcing-the-sydney-clojure-user-group.markdown

 It was great having people from outside ThoughtWorks sharing their real world experience with Clojure.
 One of them, Harry Binnendijk from [Whoto][2], even gave a presentation about how and why they're using Clojure *\[1\]*.

-There was another talk, by yours truly, on Continuation Passing Style and Macros in Clojure *\[2\]*.
+There was another talk, by yours truly, on [Continuation Passing Style and Macros in Clojure][3].
 It was a great night.

 Interested?
 Read on.